functorz-tech/momen_doc/actions/actionflow/basics.md

 - **Scheduled:** Set periodic execution (supports Cron).
 - **Database Change:** [See details](db-trigger.md).
 - **Webhook:** Trigger via webhooks (requires callback body configuration).
-- **Frontend:** Add "Request – Actionflow" to a component or page interaction.

 ## Log Management

-View execution logs in **Project Details > Run Logs**.
+View execution logs in **Editor > Logs**.
 Search by Actionflow ID for troubleshooting.

 ---

 ## Notes

 - Automation requires purchasing execution credits.
-Free quotas depend on project version; buy more via "Personal Center > Project > Management > Automation Execution Credits."
+Free quotas depend on project version; buy more via "Project Details > Automation Execution Credits."
 - Ensure all nodes are configured, saved, and published before setting up triggers.
 - Actionflows do not enforce strict type checking—variables of different types can be assigned.
 - Before deleting a node, update or remove any downstream nodes using its output.